An Oil Centrifuge is a continuous process centrifuge machine capable of continuously separating Water and Sludge from any oil.

 Therefore, the typical operating cost per gallon of an oil centrifuge is a fraction of a cent!

 Like most mechanical equipment, oil centrifuges require routine maintenance.
 The maintenance costs associated with an oil separator are for the spare parts.
 The frequency of maintenance depends on the application and type of centrifuge.

 Detailed cost estimates of maintenance costs related to Alfa Laval oil centrifuges are listed here.

 Typical configurations of an Industrial Oil Cleaning Centrifuge include:

-As an example - a typical layout of a industrial level centrifuge setup for waste oil is shown here >>>
+As an example - a typical layout of an industrial centrifuge setup for waste oil is shown below.

-The system consists of 3 individual steps which are needed for oil, water and sludge processing at high capacity.
+The system consists of 3 individual steps which are needed for oil, water, and sludge processing at high capacity.